vojay-dev/pypong/README.md

 ```

-## 17. Make it a game
+### Make it a game

 Now that we have the basic elements, it is time to make a game out of this prototype.

-This is where you should become creative and find your own way how to add the missing elements.
+This is where you should become creative and find your own way of how to add the missing elements.
 The goal at the end is to have the following features:

 * Paddles / players should have lives and if there is a collision between the ball and a left or right border, the respective player should loose a live.
 * Implement a new GUI class that is able to show the lives of the players as text in the game.
 To give you some inspiration, this is how it might look like: